vcz-fr/blog/_posts/2020-06-03-started-using-adblocker.md

 uBlock Origin allows you to universally and locally allow, "noop" and block contents.
 What is "noop" you ask?
 It is a setting that cancels out broader allow or block rules!
 I was not lying when I said this was for advanced users.

-On the left of each domain name, there is a red, yellow -not on the capture- or greed band.
+On the left of each domain name, there is a red, yellow -not on the capture- or green band.
 Red means all requests have been blocked, yellow that some requests have been blocked and green that everything has been allowed.
 The two clickable columns are your dynamic filters status, both global and local.
-They can have one of three colors in two variants: green -allow-, red -block- or gray -noop-, bright -active- or faded -inherited effect-. "+" and "-" relate to the amount of allowed and blocked requests.
+They can have one of three colors in two variants: green -allow-[^1], red -block- or gray -noop-, bright -active- or faded -inherited effect-. "+" and "-" relate to the amount of allowed and blocked requests.
 That is all you will ever need to know for a hobbyist usage of the tool!

 As for the lines, from top to bottom:
 - all: self-explanatory;